IgniteUI/help-topics/topics/02_Controls/igUpload/00_igUpload_Overview.md

 # igUpload Overview

 ## About igUpload
-The Ignite UI™ upload control, or `igUpload`, is a control that allows you to upload any types of files, sending them from the client browser to the server.
+The %%ProductName%%™ upload control, or `igUpload`, is a control that allows you to upload any types of files, sending them from the client browser to the server.
 The size of the uploaded files can be restricted only by server limitations, so you can upload large files with size more than default 10MB.

 The upload control is able to handle single uploads (default) or simultaneous multiple file upload operations.
 To facilitate multiple uploads, the control uses an HTML iframe element to upload files in the background.
 When the file is uploaded then iframe is removed as a HTML .